-Experts have reason to believe that the U.S is on the verge of another COVID-19 spike, between the emerging B.1.1.7 variant strain and some states loosening their restrictions.
-The arrival of Spring Break season and St. Patrick’s Day events could likewise exacerbate conditions for spiking case numbers.
+Although COVID cases and death rates in the U.S are way down, there are still some concerns about a possible uptick in the coronavirus between the emerging B.1.1.7 variant strain and with many states loosening their restrictions.
 One leading epidemiologist believes the solution could be delaying a second dose of the vaccine for millions of Americans.

 To prove his point, Michael Osterholm, director of the Center for Infectious Disease Research and Policy at the University of Minnesota, is delaying his own second shot of the vaccine—banking not just his credibility but potentially even his health.